kashmir96/primebroth/content/pages/terms-of-use/_index.md

 ---
-title: "Terms of use - PrimeBroth"
+title: "Terms of use - PrimalPantry"
-description: "Learn about the terms of use for PrimeBroth, NZ's animal based wellness drink"
+description: "Learn about the terms of use for PrimalPantry, NZ's animal based wellness drink"
 type: custom
 layout: terms-of-use
 ---